Nursery

 4 specific areas:

-- Understanding the world develops children’s understanding of people in the wider community, an awareness of the world and the use of ICT.
+• Understanding the world develops children’s understanding of people in the wider community, an awareness of the world, past and present.

 How to help your child settle into school